Hunger Hormones After Gastric Sleeve vs. Gastric Bypass:

 Stronger intestinal satiety signaling

-- Post-meal GLP-1 and PYY responses are often especially strong.
+Post-meal GLP-1 and PYY responses are often especially

 - There are additional intestinal and malabsorptive effects.